KerosuoLab/Shapemetrics/README.md

 zscored_1and4     = zscore(stats_matrix_1and4);
 zscored_1and3     = zscore(stats_matrix_1and3);
 ```
-We save the matrices to disk so that in case we want to visualize these parameters later, we do not have to run the scrpit from the beginning:
+Save the matrices to the disk to visualize these parameters later without the need to run the script from the beginning:
 ```
 save('Final_Label','Final_Label')
 save('stats','stats')